• Services

 Give your opinion on whether 'media literacy' should be a compulsory subject in schools and adult education.
 Support your answer with reasons and examples.

 One major concern is the speed at which information spreads online.
 News stories, images, and opinions can reach large audiences within minutes, sometimes before facts are fully verified.
-This has contributed to the spread of misinformation and so-called “fake news,” which can influence public opinion and political decision-making.
+This rapid dissemination has played a significant role in the spread of misinformation and so-called 'fake news,' influencing public opinion and political decision-making, often driven by aggressive marketing techniques that prioritize sensational content.

 Media literacy is therefore becoming increasingly important.
 Being able to evaluate sources, recognise bias, and distinguish between fact and opinion are key skills in the digital age.
-Educational institutions and media organisations are responding by promoting critical thinking and responsible media use.
+Educational institutions and media organisations are responding by promoting critical thinking and responsible media use, which are essential in navigating the complexities of modern advertising strategies and digital media's influence.

 Copyright © 2026 The Art of Words.